travel in Thailand and see the Wat Pho reclining Buddha

 Travel Essentials

-• Buses and trains in Thailand can be booked online with 12Go Asia
+• Flights, buses, trains and ferries in Thailand can be booked online with 12Go Asia

 • A Travel Guide for Thailand is always great to help you plan your trip and it always comes in handy when you’re away.
 I rarely travel without a trusted Lonely Planet Guide.